 Finding the perfect car for sale is easy to do, but the thing that people struggle with is deciding whether they should finance or lease that specific vehicle.
-A major reason for this is because consumers have a difficult time understanding that these two methods of buying an automobile affect them differently.
+A major reason for this is because consumers have a difficult time understanding that these two methods of having access to an automobile affect them differently.
 There are some people who would rather receive the benefits from an auto loan, while others may prefer the rewards from a leasing agreement.
 However, either method can be used to help you get the best new or used automobile at an affordable cost.

-|Ownership||Once you sign an auto loan you are placed in position to be the owner of your car at the end of your loan term.||A lease is just renting a car, for a short time span, that must be returned to the dealer at the end of the lease.|
+|Ownership||Once you sign on an auto loan you are placed in position to be the owner of your car at the end of your loan term.||A lease is just renting a car for a short time span, and it must be returned to the dealer at the end of the lease.|

-|Monthly Installments||Vehicle financing tends to feature higher monthly payments, due to the requirement to pay off the entire purchase price along with interest and other fees.||The payments on car lease agreements are lower, due to you only paying off the depreciation of the auto, as well as other charges.|
+|Monthly Installments||Vehicle financing tends to feature higher monthly payments due to the requirement to pay off the entire purchase price along with interest and other fees.||The payments on car lease agreements are lower due to you only paying off the depreciation of the auto, as well as other charges.|

-|Up-Front Payments||Most auto finance lenders will require you to pay a down payment, taxes, registration and other fees.||Lease companies often ask you to pay the first month's payment, security deposit, taxes, registration, and occasional down payment.|
+|Up-Front Payments||Most auto finance lenders will require you to pay a down payment, taxes, registration and other fees.||Lease companies often ask you to pay the first month's payment, security deposit, taxes, registration, and possibly a down payment.|

-|Condition of Car||How you treat your vehicle or added miles does not add additional fees or impact monthly payments, but it will lower your car's cash value if you plan on selling or trading it in later.||Your auto lease contract outlines how many miles you can put on the car and you must return it with no serious damage done to it.
-Otherwise you will be charged more costly fees.|
+|Condition of Car||How you treat your vehicle or how many miles you drive does not add additional fees or impact monthly payments, but it will lower your car's cash value if you plan on selling or trading it in later.||Your auto lease contract outlines how many miles you can put on the car and you must return it with no serious damage done to it.
+Otherwise, you will be charged costly fees.|

-|Future Value||Once your car loan has been paid off you not only own the vehicle, but any cash or trade in value is yours to do whatever you want with.||A leased auto's future value is less of a concern for people financially, but you end your lease term empty handed.|
+|Future Value||Once your car loan has been paid off, you not only own the vehicle, but any cash or trade in value is yours to do whatever you want with.||A leased auto's future value is less of a concern for people financially, but you won't own a car when your lease term is over.|

 "They did everything they could do to get me in that car, and they did."
 Thomas R., Southgate

 The requirement to make a down payment on a lease or loan is another factor that impacts car buyers.
-Most people would prefer not to give additional money to the lender, so that they can have it for any future expenses.
+Most people would prefer not to give additional money to the lender, so that they can have it for future expenses.
 However, getting a no money down auto loan is difficult to do if you are applying for vehicle financing, and nearly impossible if you have credit problems.

 You must understand that the reason loan companies place such a high level of importance on down payments stems from their need to recover some of the balance on the loan, in the event that the borrower defaults.
-This can also become important if your credit report shows instances of:
+This can really become important if your credit report shows instances of:

 Get pre-qualified online in about 3 minutes with little or no money down.Click to Drive